lee2sman/nosebook/log.md

 *This is a page for ongoing tiny updates on my projects and research, including technical notes, code, and screenshots of work in progress.
 You can [subscribe to the RSS feed](https://leetusman.com/nosebook/feed.xml).*

+## 2025-10-22

+### Work on L5 today

+* added loadVideo() function
+* Added a Video page with example code, intro to working with video playback, and adapted notes from Godot documentation on working with Ogg Theora files.
+Since it has the same issues as L5 built on the Love2d framework, I adapted the notes for L5, thanks to the Creative Commons licensing of its documentation.
+* Added the ability to set a background image by specifying an image variable to background()
+* Added copy() and blend() pixel functions.
+The copy function works fine but the blends could use more work likely implementing them in shaders.
+* Added ability to set custom cursor images via filepath

 ## 2025-10-21

 In the evening I visited panke.gallery for a reading/discussion group on Hito Steyerl's new book.
 I met some interesting artists and scholars, and we discussed Machine Learning and exploitation, and military origins and ongoing connection to computing.